COEXISTA DONATES 25.000 NOK TO WILDX

 Philosopher Henrik Syse is a Senior Researcher at the Peace Research Institute Oslo (PRIO).
 He is also a lecturer at the Norwegian Defence University College, the University of Oslo, the Norwegian Business School BI and Bjørknes University College.
 He was a postdoctoral fellow at the University of Oslo’s ethics program from 2002 to 2005.
 From 2005 to 2007, Syse was Head of Corporate Governance at Norges Bank Investment Management (NBIM), working on the integration of ethical and social issues into the use of the Government Pension Fund Global’s shareholder rights.
 Syse has published many articles and books within the fields of religion, philosophy, ethics, business and politics, and he currently works especially on the ethics of armed conflict.
 From 2015, Syse is a member of the Norwegian Nobel Committee.

-Birgitte Lange is Deputy Director of Immigration.
+Birgitte Lange is General Secretary for Save the Children, Norway, and former Deputy Director of Immigration.
 She has vast leader and management experience from institutions such as the Church City Mission and the Ministry of Culture, and she has extensive experience in the voluntary sector, the private sector, and the public sector.
 Lange sits on the board of the Scheibler Foundation.
 She has published two books, and she will publish her third book in the autumn of 2015.
 The title of the book is “Hjemmestedet” and deals with the longing to come home.
 For 20 years, Lange has worked professionally and privately with the civil society, the importance of creating meeting places between people, dialogue and matters related to exclusion, community, inclusion and diversity.
 Birgitte Lange is a political scientist.

 Nina Grünfeld is the initiator behind Coexista.
-She is a filmmaker with several personal documentaries on her résumé, and she runs the production company Gründer Film AS together with her colleague, Bente Olav.
-Grünfeld teaches directing for documentaries.
+She is a filmmaker with several personal documentaries on her résumé, and she runs the production company Gründer Film.
+Grünfeld is an associate professor at Inland Norway University at Lillehammer, where she teaches directing for documentaries.
 She has been working with cultural politics for many years, and has been appointed to several boards within the arts and cultural organizations.

 Grünfeld’s latest creative documentary, Nina’s Children, premiered in October 2015.
 The film is about the Jewish orphanage in Oslo during World War 2.
 Together with Espen Holm, she has also written the book Nina’s Children.
 The book is published by Kagge publishing house.
 It was while working on the movie and the book that the idea to Coexista was conceived and developed.
 Read more about the movie and the book Nina’s Children here.